![]() |

 MUFFINS Cream the butter and sugar in a mixing bowl with an electric mixer until well mixed.
 Add the egg and combine well.
 Add the mashed banana and buttermilk and combine well.

 Separately, stir together the dry ingredients.
-Use a spatula or wooden spoon to stir flour mixture into the butter mixture, just until combined, without over-mixing (see TIPS).
+Use a spatula or wooden spoon to stir the flour mixture into the butter mixture, just until combined, this is to avoid over-mixing (see TIPS).

-STREUSEL Run the streusel ingredients through a mini food processor until nuts are fine.
-Use a spoon to spread evenly over muffins.
+STREUSEL Run the streusel ingredients through a mini food processor until the nuts are quite fine.
+Use a spoon to spread the streusel evenly over muffins.

 Bake for about 25 minutes.
-Let cool 5 minutes, remove from the muffin tin.
+Let cool 5 minutes, then carefully remove from the muffin tin.

 Shop Your Pantry First